unthoughts/unthoughts.github.io/_posts/2025-07-26-blurb-on-derivatives.md

 # Risk and Knightian Uncertainty

 We don't know the future.
-This statement is true, but a bit too coarse - there are two distinct ways in which we don't know things:
+True, but a bit coarse.
+There are two distinct ways in which we don't know things:

 1. We don't know the results of a fair coin toss, but we know the associated probability distribution.
 Hence we can quantify risk and reason about these quantities.
 2. We don't know anything about a biased coin without explicit information about its bias.
 We are unable to quantify our uncertainty.